Vietnam.vn - Nền tảng quảng bá Việt Nam

 Báo Quốc TếBáo Quốc Tế03/07/2023

-On July 3, Dong-A Ilbo (South Korea) reported that Tokyo and Pyongyang held a meeting last month on the issue of Japanese citizens abducted by North Korea.
+On July 3, Dong-A Ilbo (South Korea) newspaper reported that Tokyo and Pyongyang held a meeting last month on the issue of Japanese citizens abducted by North Korea.

 (07.03) Ảnh minh họa.
 (Nguồn: Kyodo News)

-Illustration photo.
+Illustrative photo.
 (Source: Kyodo News)

 Specifically, the newspaper quoted a diplomatic source as saying that North Korean and Japanese officials met at least twice in third countries such as China and Singapore.

-The paper said that if talks continue, the two sides could discuss the possibility of holding higher-level meetings in the future.
+The paper said that if negotiations continue, the two sides could discuss the possibility of holding higher-level meetings in the future.
 Japan is also said to have informed the US in advance about the meetings with North Korea.

 Responding to this information, Mr. Koo Byoung Sam, spokesman for the South Korean Ministry of Unification, said he did not have enough data to confirm the above meeting.